Understanding the Medicare Levy Surcharge (MLS)

 What is the Medicare Levy Surcharge?

 You may incur a surcharge of 1%, 1.25% or 1.5% depending on your annual taxable income for MLS purposes.
-You’ll be subject to the MLS for any period during a financial year that you don’t hold suitable private hospital cover.
+You’ll be subject to the MLS for any period during a financial year that you don’t hold suitable private health cover that includes hospital admissions.

 Your MLS is calculated based on the following criteria: